Strip ‘flag run’ to honor Las Vegas motorcyclist, 19, killed in crash

 Affectionately known by many as “Sy,” Perri at 19 had forged a career that would take many in the industry potentially decades to develop.
 Having grown up in tandem with his parents’ events production company, he quickly — and seemingly innately — gravitated toward the family trade.

-According to parents Tari and John Perri, Sy was so serious about his career that he even opted to graduate early from Foothill High School in Henderson in 2023 and became the youngest card-carrying member of the Stagehands Local 720.
+According to parents Tari and John Perri, Sy was so serious about his career that he even opted to transfer to the Clark County Accelerations Academies from Foothill High School in Henderson so he could graduate early, and was the youngest card-carrying member of the Stagehands Local 720.
 A natural-born athlete with a humble attitude, Sy could handle difficult stagehand maneuvers others simply couldn’t, paving the way to what could have been a long and prosperous career, John Perri said.

 And whether it was a show at the Sphere, a concert at Allegiant Stadium, or anything in between, you could always count on Sy to get the job done.

-Note: A previous version of this story misspelled Matzke’s name and misstated the school from which Sy Perri graduated.